Last updated 01/08/2022

 The magic of compression socks is that they keep your blood moving, making it harder for it to pool in your veins and create a clot.

 What about shin splints?
 Yes, compression socks can help with shin splints.
 Wearing compression socks can help to make your leg injury feel better during recovery, help get you through that last part of a long run, or even prevent a new injury from developing.
 Again, proper rest, stretching, and strengthening should are advised when dealing with a lower leg injury.

 What is neuropathy and how do compression socks help?
-Neuropathy is frequently associated with diabetes, and it’s numbness, and a feeling of pain often referred to as “pins and needles.”
+Neuropathy is frequently associated with diabetes, and its numbness, and a feeling of pain are often referred to as “pins and needles.”
 Yes, compression socks are a great tool to manage the symptoms of neuropathy.
 While the socks can not reverse the damage, the best compression socks can help promote the future health of the lower leg.

 Best practices for compression socks

 Here are some best practices for safely wearing compression socks: